Nazpe/Nazpe.github.io/_posts/2025-09-07-publication.md

 #### Localized Models Proof of Concept

+ To show that in a dataset with greater separability, localized models can give better performances, the centroids of the previously obtained clusters were taken and the 75 closest observations for train and the 50 closest test observations were extracted.
+Three new models were created, NEW 3, NEW 4 and NEW 5.
+Cluster 1 and 2 models, because of the already low amount of data present, were used as before.

+ For comparison reasons, a global model with new data with greater separability was created (NEW GLOBAL).
+The results are present in Table 5, with a new silhouette score between all clusters of 0.2, evidencing a larger separability than the one obtained before (0.11).

-As a proof of concept of the utility of localized models, we took the centroids of the clusters and extracted the closest observations to increase the separability of the populations.
-A **new global model and new localized models** were constructed and got **0.60 ± 0.13, 0.67 ± 0.20** in cross validation and **0.76, 0.77** in test, respectively, in balanced accuracy.
-The results may indicate that localized models would be useful in more separable data but, aren’t enough for a definitive answer.
+The **new global model and the weighted average of the new localized models** got **0.60 ± 0.13, 0.67 ± 0.20** in cross validation and **0.76, 0.77** in test, respectively, in balanced accuracy.
+The results may indicate that localized models would be useful in more separable data, but aren’t enough for a definitive answer.

 ## Conclusions